chunrapeepat/buildquest/README.md

 That's why I wanted to build & experiment around grants & bounties tooling that helps support this kind of builder to build and iterate ideas much more efficiently.

-I also planned to ship more features soon (see the Roadmap section below), and I want to continue building this project until we reach the point that "our product can support builders to earn enough for a decent living by contributing to the project they love".
+I also planned to ship more features soon (see the Roadmap section below), and I want to continue building this project until we reach the point that "our product can support builders to earn money by contributing to the project they love".

 ### Roadmap & future development
 There are 2 aspects that we would like to focus on to achieve our mission.